-Charlotte Lundqvist is an author, avid photographer, nature fanatic, and adventurer with a passion for exploring new places and trying new things.
+Charlotte Lundqvist is an author, avid photographer, nature fanatic and adventurer with a passion for exploring new places.
 Whether she’s hiking in her beautiful home country of Sweden or running around in the middle of the night in the heart of Iceland’s glaciers, Charlotte has an adventurous spirit and an artist’s soul, which compel her to always appreciate the natural world around us.

 She loves to inspire others and help people rediscover their imagination, and she founded her photography business in 2015 to help people do exactly that.
 Charlotte has worked with dozens of clients on various photography projects, and she’s completed many more of her own.

 With a Bachelor’s degree in psychology and a background in human resources, public health, social law and psychiatry, Charlotte loves to learn and expand her mind.
 She’s also a believer in crisis preparedness as part of the Civil Defense Association.

 When not indulging her inner adventurer or practicing photography, Charlotte enjoys singing, painting, reading far too many books, and finding fluffy animals to cuddle.
 For more information about her photography work, visit: www.clundqvist.com, or check out her Instagram at @clundqvistphotography and @clundqvistportraits

 The official Instagram account for this book is @howtofindinspiration.